 1. Our Criminal Intelligence Analysis degree

 We are the only university in Ohio to offer you a Criminal Intelligence Analysis bachelor's degree.
 As an analyst you will be on the front line in the fight against crime and terrorism.
-Our program will teach you to use data and information to help prevent or solve crimes and security problems.
+Learn to use data and information to help prevent and solve crimes and security problems.
 The career opportunities on a local and federal level are continuously increasing.

 2. Variety of subjects

 You will take a wide range of courses and learn from professors in multiple disciplinary subjects like Political Science, Sociology, and Criminal Justice.
 Our goal is to prepare you for success by exposing you to all aspects of the criminology and criminal justice field.

 What you learn in the classroom mixed with the hands-on experience you get through simulated labs and our extensive internship program will give you the skills employers seek.
 Our UA program is designed to make you desirable to employers.
 Plus, our proximity to downtown Akron, helps you get your foot in the door of real criminal justice agencies, local businesses, and municipal and state governments looking for skilled analysts, while you're earning your degree.
 Professors use downtown as an urban learning lab for field observations in security and investigations.
 In his course, Intro to Police Studies, Dr. David Licate requires you to engage with police officers through ride-alongs, observing specialized units, and interviewing officers.

 Forensics Lab faculty member Brenda Butler makes a point while examining a mock crime scene with students.

 This interdisciplinary program combines resources from Sociology, Political Science and Criminal Justice Studies to prepare you for a wide range of public and private sector careers, as well as law school or graduate school.